cgkineo/adapt-ppq/README.md

 # adapt-ppq

 A question component that requires users to correctly position one or more pins on an image.
 The component has one or more targets.
 The user is required to place a single pin in each target.
-It is a SCORM interaction of type `choice`.
+In SCORM terms it is a type `choice` activity, though for technical reasons it must be implemented as a type `performance` activity.
+Type `performance` activities are not supported in the underlying SCORM API wrapper, therefore SCORM interactions tracking is not currently supported for this component.

 # Rationale